Bagster/Projects/MSX/IPS Patches/Starship Rendezvous +6 Trainer v0.10/readme.md

     (SHA1:cc32714376ec8ce3a77d5d7cb9a3af734a8b51ae)

-* If you want to have the UNcensored images on the FRS HDD version of Starship Rendezvous, Just copy the files SMLC0.MPC SMLC1.MPC SMLC2.MPCfrom a patched disk to your Hard/Flash drive.
+* If you want to have the UNcensored images on the FRS HDD version of Starship Rendezvous, Just copy the files SMLC0.MPC SMLC1.MPC SMLC2.MPC of a patched disk to your Hard/Flash drive.

 * If you want the fixed intro in the FRS version,
-  just copy OPEN0.P from the patched disk to your Hard/Flash drive.
+  just copy OPEN0.P of the patched disk to your Hard/Flash drive.

 ENJOY